 Thank you to the author for providing me with this book in exchange for my honest opinion.
-Backstories will be available on March 25th.
+Backstories is available now.

 Backstories is smart and enigmatic, encouraging the reader to be involved.
 Author Simon Van der Velde combines history and fiction to create something entirely different- the surprising stories behind famous figures.
 Instead of the public persona we all know, the veneer is stripped away to show the utter humanness underneath.